 For other companies, despite the size of your business or whether your brand serves local communities or not, having a holiday marketing plan during the pandemic will help your company stay afloat amidst the chaos.

-How To Prepare For Holiday Marketing 2020
+How To Prepare For Holiday Marketing 2023

 No one expected a holiday season like this.
-The pandemic, eCommerce evolving, and consumer habits being forced to change has created a whole new concept for businesses to tackle when marketing themselves.
+The pandemic, eCommerce evolving, and consumer habits being forced to change have created a whole new concept for businesses to tackle when marketing themselves.
 Many companies will be unsure of what their marketing strategy during the pandemic needs to be, which is why the list below will help get brands ready for the season and the new problems it brings with it.

 digital presence